 - Businesses: Plan production, hiring, and expansion strategies.

-- Government Policymakers: Set fiscal and monetary policy.
+- Government policymakers: Set fiscal and monetary policy.

-- Everyday Consumers: Understand price trends and job market health.
+- Everyday consumers: Understand price trends and job market health.

 While these indicators seem abstract, their impact is felt daily: